Construction and Working of Shell and Tube Type Heat Exchanger

 Baffles

 Baffles are commonly employed within the shell of a heat exchanger to increase the rate of heat transfer by increasing the velocity and turbulence of the shell side fluid and also as structural support for the tubes and dampers against vibration.
 The baffles cause the fluids to flow through at right angles to the axes of the tubes.
-To avoid bypassing the shell side the clearance between the baffles and shell, and the baffles and tubes must be minimum.
+To avoid bypassing the shell side the clearance between the baffles and shell, and the baffles and tubes must be minimal.

 The center-to-center distance between adjacent baffles is known as baffle spacing or baffle pitch.
 The baffle spacing should not be greater than the inside diameter of the shell and should not be less than one-fifth of the inside diameter of the shell.
 The optimum baffle spacing is 0.3 to 0.50 times the shell diameter.